marcos-j-ferreira/java-learning/day01/README.md

 * *Condition:* I went over logical operators again, though I’m already familiar with them.
 * *Array and Array02:* Not yet completed, but I started studying arrays, as they are one of the main data structures in Java.

-### Project
+### Project - `Calculator.java`

-* *Note:* This project was for learning purposes, meant to help me consolidate and get more familiar with Java.
+* *Note:* This project was for learning purposes, meant to help me consolidate and become more familiar with Java.
 It's nothing extraordinary.

+#### About

+A simple project consisting of a calculator that performs four basic mathematical operations.
+The code is not heavily modularized—it's a compact and straightforward implementation.